 You sure can!
 Cut them into small pieces, then boil, brush, sprinkle, and bake just like the formed pretzels.
 These small bites are perfect for appetizers.

 This whole wheat pretzel recipe will stay good for at least 3 days!
+Although, I really feel they are at their best the first 24 hours.

 Other Whole Wheat Recipes